 If you experience any of the above symptoms, please consult professionals for medical advice.

 Dry mouth can be the source of much discomfort for those who suffer from it.
 The bad breath can be a source of embarrassment, too.
-Identifying the root cause of your dry mouth is crucial, along with trying home remedies that can ease your discomfort.
+Identifying the root cause of your dry mouth is crucial, along with trying home remedies, such as essential oils for dry mouth, that can ease your discomfort.

 BluZen is a family-run business that focuses on providing its customers with the means to practice a holistic approach to their health and mental wellbeing.
-Our quality essential oils are designed to promote relaxation and health, enriching the lives of our customers.
+Our quality essential oils, including those for dry mouth, are designed to promote relaxation and health, enriching the lives of our customers.

 Products We Love